 Twinks in Caracas: An Oil Fantasia is a developmental stage production for the Asian American Theater Project (AATP) and was made possible through the support of AATP and the Institute for Diversity in the Arts.

-Special thanks to the participants of the 2025 Solo Performance workshop at Crowded Fire, the Nitery Theater, the TAPS department, Anna Deavere Smith and the participants of her 2026 TAPS workshop, the fellows and residents of the Institute for Diversity in the Arts, the participants of the CBPA Artists Circle, Aleta Hayes, Jacqueline Harding, Lis Benossi, Ret Glasgow, Caitlin Brust, Malinalli Díaz, and the Stanford Shakespeare Company for their support and feedback throughout the conception, creation, and production of this show.
+Special thanks to the participants of the 2025 Solo Performance workshop at Crowded Fire, the Nitery Theater, the TAPS department, Anna Deavere Smith and the participants of her 2026 TAPS workshop, Pauline Mornet, the fellows and residents of the Institute for Diversity in the Arts, the participants of the CBPA Artists Circle, Eric García, Xinyuan Pu, Bailey Scieszka, Jacqueline Harding, Lis Benossi, Ret Glasgow, Caitlin Brust, Malinalli Díaz, the Stanford Humanities Center, and the Stanford Shakespeare Company for their support and feedback throughout the conception, creation, and production of this show.